AmreenAhmed/TrendTide/README.md

 # TrendTide
  Trend-Driven Social Media Platform Prototype
-# 🚀 TrendTide – Where Trends Spark Conversations

 Hi!
-I’m **Amreen Ahmed**, and TrendTide is my take on what a modern social platform *should* look like — one that goes beyond likes and scrolling, and brings back actual **conversations**.
+I’m **Amreen Ahmed**, and TrendTide is my take on what a modern social platform *should* look like — one that goes beyond likes and scrolling,conversations.

 ---

 ## 🌟 What is TrendTide?

-TrendTide is a **trend-driven social media prototype** inspired by Reddit, built to encourage meaningful, real-time discussions.
-Think of it as a place where viral topics meet thoughtful threads — combining the **dynamism of social trends** with the **depth of threaded conversations**.
+TrendTide is a **trend-driven social media prototype**, built to encourage meaningful, real-time discussions offering Rewards for users to Shop.
+Think of it as a place where Social media meets shopping apps but with user reward/discount combining the **dynamism of social trends**.

 📍 Designed with users in mind
-🛠️ Built by me — UX, frontend, and user research
+🛠️ Built Using — UX, frontend, and user research

 ---